 1. Start with two pieces of glass, one black, and one dichroic glass.
 They should be about the same size, 1 by 3/4 inches.
 Clean all pieces of glass with a glass cleaner like Windex.

 2. Dab some glue at the top of the black glass piece, and add a jump ring so half the ring is on the glass and half is hanging over.
 The part of the ring that is not split should be the part that is hanging over the edge of the glass.

 3. If it is possible, it is a good idea to wait for the glue to dry a little before continuing.
-If you want to make a number of these pendants, it is helpful to make a number of these "blanks" (black pre-cut glass pieces) ahead of time so that you may work assembly line style.
+If you want to make a number of these pendants, it is helpful to make a number of these "blanks" (black pre-cut glass pieces) ahead of time so that you may work assembly-line style.
 Also, since it can take some power to heat up your kiln, consider making multiple pendants and firing them all at the same time so that you are not running your kiln for just one pendant.
-If you are doing this for the very first time, you may not want to make dozens of dichroic glass pendants until you get the process down as far as running the kiln and assembling the pendants, we suggest filling up your kiln shelf allowing at least an inch or more between each pendant so that air can circulate around each one as it is fired in the kiln.Continue to 3 of 4 below.
+If you are doing this for the very first time, you may not want to make dozens of dichroic glass pendants until you get the process down as far as running the kiln and assembling the pendants.
+Also, you should fill up your kiln shelf to allow at least an inch or more between each pendant so that air can circulate around each one as it is fired in the kiln.Continue to 3 of 4 below.

 03 of 04

 4. Next, dab some glue on the center of the black glass and put your dichroic glass on top of the black blank as if you are forming a sandwich.

 5. Fuse in a kiln until both pieces become one.
 Though every kiln is different, this is the suggested schedule for these pendants:

 - 10 minutes at Hi (1500 degrees)

 All kilns operate differently.
 Please be sure to read the instructions for the kiln you are using and use all safety precautions.Continue to 4 of 4 below.